First-Year Learning Communities: Life Sciences

 Hometown: Rome, Italy

-Advice to first-year students: Go out there and fully pursue all the passions and hobbies you have!
-University is a great place to develop time management skills and new perspectives.
+What advice would you give to first-year students?
+Go out there and fully pursue all passions you have!
+University is a great place to try new things and develop new perspectives.